KSDunne/whisper_riding_school/README.md

  - All pages were tested for responsiveness on the following browsers, Chrome, Edge, Firefox, Safari and Opera.

- - All 3 pages passed on each for responsiveness on each browser.
+ - All 3 pages passed for responsiveness on each browser.
 The pages have the intended look on each browser.

  - See browser compatibility testing results in the screenshot below.